- Bats Right, Throws Right

 Suzuki spent the entire 1997 season with Tacoma, posting a 4-9 record and 5.94 ERA and issuing more walks (64) than strikeouts (63) in 83 innings.
-Still just 23, Mac improved to 9-10, 4.37 for Tacoma a year later and led the team with 117 strikeouts (in 132 IP).
-He was 1-2 with a 7.18 ERA in continued MLB struggles, though he did make history when he faced Hideki Irabu in the first duel of Japanese pitchers in MLB.
+Still just 23, Mac improved to 9-10, 4.37 for Tacoma in 1998 and led the team with 117 strikeouts (in 132 IP).
+He was 1-2 with a 7.18 ERA in continued MLB struggles, though he did make history when he faced Hideki Irabu in the first duel of Japanese pitchers in major league history.

 In the majors